Basking Ridge, New Jersey’s Most Famous Incident

 - Research Timelines

 - Lee Papers – The biography of Charles Lee has not yet been properly written.
 Edward Langworthy edited his essays and miscellaneous papers, with an interesting biographical sketch, under the title “Memoirs of the late Charles Lee, Esq.”
 (London, 1792).
 The sketch by Jared Sparks (“American Biography,” 2d series, viii., Boston, 1846) is carefully written.
-Still, it has little value today, because the author knew nothing of that treasonable correspondence with the Howe’s which modifies our view of Lee’s whole career in America.
+Still, it has little value today because the author knew nothing of that treasonable correspondence with the Howes, which modifies our view of Lee’s whole career in America.
 George H. Moore announced 1860 a biography and collection of essays, with documents never before published, but this much-needed book has not appeared.
-Dr. Moore’s monograph cited above contains much information not easily to be found elsewhere; the portrait which stands as its frontispiece is reduced from the folio print published in London during the Revolutionary War.
+Dr. Moore’s monograph cited above contains much information that cannot be found elsewhere easily; the portrait, which stands as its frontispiece, is reduced from the folio print published in London during the Revolutionary War.

 - Fort Lee, on the New Jersey side of the Hudson River, across from Fort Washington, was named for him.